DevaanshPathak/TechLang/README.md

 # 🖥️ TechLang

-**TechLang** is a hacker-themed, stack-based toy programming language implemented in Python.
+**TechLang** is a hacker-themed, stack-based programming language implemented in Python.
 It features its own custom interpreter, language parser, and playful syntax (`ping`, `crash`, `upload`, etc.).
 The project includes a CLI, a GUI, and a web-based playground.

 ---